thindil/steamsky/bin/doc/MODDING.md

   `shipyard` - that base type have shipyard.
-Ship repairs in that base are 50% cheaper, `temple` - that base type allow action `Pray` which raise player and the player ship crew members morale, additionally, healing wounded crew members in that base is twice time cheaper.
+Ship repairs in that base are 50% cheaper, `temple` - that base type allow action `Pray` which raise player and the player ship crew members morale, additionally, healing wounded crew members in that base is twice time cheaper, `blackmarket` - that base type have random cargo (and normal cargo too, if defined) for sale, additionally, all sold items here can be buy again.

 ## Themes